erunyon/erikrunyon.com/_posts/2018-06-21-video-playback-rate.md

 <p><code class="javascript">document.querySelector('video').playbackRate = <em>1.5</em></code></p>

-Adjust the numeric value at the end to whatever speed you find comprehensible.
+Adjust the numeric value at the end (1 == default, 2 == 2x) to whatever speed you find comprehensible.
 You can even use this to fine-tune YouTube's playback rate in case their provided values aren't exactly what you need.